ACCEPTING CASES NATIONWIDE

 April 2012: CDC Publishes Warning About 1,4-Dioxane Risk to Consumers

 The CDC has published an advisory about 1,4-dioxane , a human-made chemical that has been on the government’s radar since at least the 1990s.
 According to the CDC, at least three reputable organizations have determined that 1,4-dioxane is potentially carcinogenic to humans.
-Lab animals that have breathed in or ingested 1,4-dioxane developed cancer in the nose, liver, and abdomen.
+Some studies have shown that lab animals that have breathed in or ingested 1,4-dioxane may have an increased risk of developing cancer of the nose, liver, or abdomen.
 Monitoring 1,4-dioxane levels from household products can be challenging because 1,4-dioxane is unintentionally produced when manufacturing these products.
 1,4-dioxane can also enter the soil and groundwater supplies due to industrial runoff and landfill waste.

 Water authorities and municipalities are suing companies that have been polluting the groundwater and drinking water with 1,4-dioxane.
 The chemical poses a threat to human health.
-1,4-dioxane is also a possible carcinogen.
-Exposure to the chemical through drinking water is associated with cancer, kidney disease, and liver disease.
+The USEPA classifies 1,4-dioxane as “likely to be carcinogenic to humans.”
+Studies have linked 1,4-dioxane exposure to liver and kidney toxicity and to an increased risk of cancer, depending on the amount, duration, and type of exposure.

 Lawsuits allege that chemical manufacturers like Dow Chemical, DuPont, Chemours, and Dynax knew they were exposing people to 1,4-dioxane but did not warn them about the dangers of the chemical.
 Those bringing the lawsuits are requesting compensation for water filtration and cleanup costs and other damages because of 1,4-dioxane water pollution.